tracelez/Near_Node_AWS/README.md

 #### Replace the `config.json`

 From the generated `config.json`, there two parameters to modify:
-- `boot_nodes`: If you had not specify the boot nodes to use during init in Step 3, the generated `config.json` shows an empty array, so we will need to replace it with a full one specifying the boot nodes.
+- `boot_nodes`: If you had not specified the boot nodes to use during init in Step 3, the generated `config.json` shows an empty array, replace it specifying the boot nodes.
 - `tracked_shards`: In the generated `config.json`, this field is an empty.
 You will have to replace it to `"tracked_shards": [0]`

 ```